 My name is Kim and I'm the daughter of a 20-year Marine Corps Veteran.
-My brother was also in the Corps for 8 years and the Air Force for 12.
+My brother was also in the Corps and the Air Force Reserves.
 I enjoyed growing up on military bases with my family and have a profound respect and admiration for our veterans.
-Every day in America we have the freedom to make choices; where we want to live and work, where to go on vacation, what church to attend, and countless others we take for granted.
-Each has this freedom to choose BECAUSE OF VETERANS who have served and are serving now.
-We wouldn't have these freedoms if it wasn't for those who fought and still fight to keep it that way.
+Every day in America we have the freedom to choose where we live and work, where we go on vacation, what church to attend, and countless others we take for granted.
+We have these freedoms BECAUSE OF VETERANS who served and fought for them and the ones that are still fighting to KEEP THEM.
+THANK ONE!

 Better than honor and glory, and History's iron pen, was the thought of duty done and the love of his fellow-men.
 Richard Watson Gilder

 As a hobby, I recycle all kinds of metal.
 Anything from a bucket of bolts to cars.
 These donations allow me to send food, drinks, hygiene products, books, magazines, and specialty items in care packages to our troops overseas.
 I am able to reach our troops through www.Adoptaplatoon.org and www.Anysoldier.com.
 Our veterans are so grateful for what they receive from family and friends.

 Some of them are in such remote locations that supplies are drop-shipped to them.
 Some are risking their lives every day dodging bullets, land mines and hostiles, and the smallest gift such as a card can brighten their day.

-Our fathers, sons, husbands, wives, moms, and daughters are being injured, and killed, all around the world protecting us and others.
+Our fathers, sons, husbands, wives, moms, and daughters are being injured, and killed, around the world protecting us and others.
 Items we take for granted can make such a difference in their lives.
 Whether they're on an aircraft carrier, a submarine, a base, in the jungles or deserts, a small token of our appreciation can bring a smile to a veteran who is thousands of miles away from home.